 - Granules from asphalt shingles in gutters or downspouts, often more noticeable in newer subdivisions

-Early detection is crucial, especially for Woodstock’s older homes and lakeside properties where hidden damage can escalate quickly.
+Catching a leak early matters, especially in Woodstock’s older homes and lakeside properties where hidden damage spreads fast.

 DIY Roof Leak Detection for Woodstock Homeowners